Research Training: Personal effectiveness

 Careers: application forms and writing tailored CVs

-The session will introduce you to a wide range of application forms including an understanding of competency based selection, on line selection and the supporting statement.
-It will also introduce you to the process of recruitment and selection in the UK and to the different styles of selection help you to identify your marketable skills and understand why some employers prefer an application form.
-An introduction to different types of application forms, Howto analyse adverts, job descriptions and job specifications to help you improve your applications.
+The session will introduce you to some of the key application formats including an understanding of competency-based selection and cover letters/supporting statements.
+It will also introduce you to the initial stages of recruitment, including how to analyse adverts, job descriptions and person specifications to help you improve your applications.

 The session will cover:

-Please note: It is recommended that you use the virtual careers adviser materials prior to the session.
-This is available from the applications section of the careers web page.
-If you are thinking of anon academic career it is recommended that you also attend general sessions on career planning and application forms in advance of this session.
+Complementary materials: It is recommended that you use the virtual careers materials available from the applications section of the careers webpage.
+If you are thinking of a non-academic career it is recommended that you also attend general sessions on career planning and application forms to complement this session; see Accelerate workshops on myCareer.

 Facilitator: Katie Finnimore, Careers and Employability Consultant